 - 1.1.
 East Sussex College manages a small number of subcontractors who deliver a range of qualifications.
 These partnerships enable the college to meet the needs of employers and students across a broad range of sectors and in niche delivery areas that complements existing provision undertaken by the college's delivery teams. - 1.2.
 The college is committed to the high-quality delivery of a range of courses to meet wider community need, in line with the funders' priorities and identified skills gaps.
 Procurement exercises are conducted in accordance with the Public Contracts Regulations 2015 through the application of a 'light touch' process, whilst ensuring that delivery is through high quality partners with the experience and expertise to meet specific employer and student needs. - 1.3.
 Subcontracted delivery is procured to: - 1.3.1.
-Enhance the offer and opportunities available to young people and adults; - 1.3.2.
-Fill gaps in niche or expert provision, or provide better access to training facilities; - 1.3.3.
-Support better geographical access for students; - 1.3.4.
-There is a sound rationale which enhances the student offer; - 1.3.5.
-Fills gaps in niche or expert provision or provides better access to facilities; - 1.3.6.
-Support better geographical access for students; - 1.3.7.
-Support an entry point for disadvantaged students; - 1.3.8.
+Enhance the offer and opportunities available to young people and adults. - 1.3.2.
+Fill gaps in niche or expert provision, or provide better access to training facilities. - 1.3.3.
+Support better geographical access for students. - 1.3.4.
+There is a sound rationale which enhances the student offer. - 1.3.5.
+Support an entry point for disadvantaged students. - 1.3.6.
 Supports individuals who share protected characteristics, where there might otherwise be gaps. - 1.4.
 The college focuses the majority of its recurrent funding on meeting the needs of residents, employers and communities in East Sussex.
 For certain provision this natural geographic span increases to include the southeast region, including Surrey, Kent and Hampshire as appropriate. - 1.5.
 The college is committed to remaining under the Department for Education's (DfE) maximum threshold of subcontracted delivery up to 25% per funding stream.
 This has been achieved via a managed process of reduction, in line with the tendering processes with only existing partners that are outlined in the rest of this policy, working with those partners that are outside of these areas to manage their exit from the college's supply chain in a careful and considerate way. - 1.6.
 The college will also continue to support partners in the delivery of national niche sectors such as glass fenestration, where this correlates to wider college commitments such around net zero aims and expanding our expertise in decarbonisation skills.